 TLS or Transport Layer Security is an encryption protocol.
 It is designed such that communication through TLS remains secure and private.
 In this post, I will explain what TLS handshake is and how to fix the TLS handshake if you face issues.

-Before we go ahead and talk about the TLS handshake, let’s understand when TLS occurs.
+Before we discuss the TLS handshake, let’s first understand when TLS occurs.
 Every time you access a website or application over HTTPS, TLS is used.
 When you access emails, messages, and even VOIP, it uses TLS.
 You should know that HTTPS is an implementation of TLS encryption.

 What is TLS handshake

-A handshake is a form of negotiation between two ends.
-Just like when we meet people, we shake hands, and then go ahead with anything else.
+A handshake is a form of negotiation between two parties.
+Just as when we meet people, we shake hands and then proceed with whatever else needs to be done.
 On similar lines, the TLS handshake is a form of acknowledgment between two servers.

-During the TLS handshake, the servers verify each other and establish encryption, and also exchange keys.
-If everything is authentic, and as expected, more data exchange will take place.
+During the TLS handshake, the servers verify each other and establish encryption, as well as exchange keys.
+If everything is authentic and as expected, more data exchange will take place.
 There are four major steps:

 - Specify which version of TLS will be used for communication.